What You Should Know Before You Buy A Pembroke Welsh Corgi Muzzle

 What size muzzle fits Pembroke Welsh Corgi?

-If you own a Pembroke Welsh Corgi, you’re probably wondering what size muzzle will fit him properly.
+If you own a Pembroke Welsh Corgi, you probably wonder what size muzzle will fit him properly.
 This breed was used as a herding dog, and while they are friendly and loving, they can also be aggressive when not properly exercised.
-That’s why muzzles are an essential part of your dog’s safety gear, and you’ll need to make sure you choose the right one for your pet.

-One of the best tips for choosing a muzzle for your Pembroke Welsh Corgi is to make sure you get the right one for your breed.
-Pembroke Welsh Corgis have a double coat, similar to German Shepherds.
 The undercoat will blow off in the spring and fall, leaving your pup with a matted, black patch on his back.
-The mouth of a Pembroke Welsh Corgi is small with minimal fullness.
-It is ideal for use in small apartments.
+The mouth of a Pembroke Welsh Corgi is small with minimal fullness, making it ideal for small apartments.

 A Pembroke Welsh Corgi muzzle is a perfect way to control this small breed’s barking.
-Because pembroke dogs are so small, they have short, bushy ears that are very sensitive to noise.
-Because of this, they only bark when they hear something they deem to be important.
-Pembrokes have a strong nipping instinct.
-They will nip at people’s feet unless they’re trained not to do so.
+Because Pembroke dogs are so small, they have short, bushy ears that are very sensitive to noise.

-Because of their high level of energy for a small breed, a Pembroke Welsh Corgi needs a daily walk and active play sessions.
+Because of their high energy level for a small breed, a Pembroke Welsh Corgi needs a daily walk and active play sessions.
 While these dogs are great family companions, they can be quite aggressive if not properly exercised.
-If you’re concerned about your dog’s safety, a muzzle may be your best option.
-If you’re not sure which type of muzzle to get, here are some things to consider.

 Should I muzzle my reactive dog?

 It is important to avoid stress while working with a reactive dog.
-Introducing the muzzle slowly and progressively will prevent the dog from developing excessive reactivity.
-A gradual introduction of the muzzle will also reduce any stress the dog may be feeling during the training process.
-However, a reactive dog may be able to bite even without a muzzle.
-Hence, it is important to use the appropriate muzzle when training a dog that is highly reactive.
+Introducing the muzzle slowly and progressively will prevent the dog from developing excessive reactivity and reduce any stress the dog may feel during the training process.

 It is best to start the muzzle introduction exercise when the dog accepts a treat and is comfortable with the muzzle.
 The muzzle should be touched to the dog’s nose several times.
 This will help the dog to get used to the muzzle and not associate the sound with the aversive stimulus.
-As the dog adapts, he may enjoy walks or a game of fetch.
-It should be worn for longer periods of time before the next time you need to go on a walk with your dog.

 muzzlefordog.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.